 - In the dialog, type the project ID and then click Shut down to delete the project.

 To delete a Compute Engine instance:

 You've now seen how to install MySQL server on Compute Engine.
-To see more complex applications that use MySQL, browse the wide variety of development stacks on Google Cloud Launcher that use MySQL.
+To see more complex applications that use MySQL, browse the wide variety of development stacks on GCP Marketplace that use MySQL.

 If your requirements include high availability and scalability, consider installing MySQL Cluster on Compute Engine.
 MySQL Cluster provides high availability and scalability through shared-nothing clustering and auto-sharding.
-Google Cloud Launcher provides a click-to-deploy option for Percona, an open source solution for MySQL clustering.
+GCP Marketplace provides a click-to-deploy option for Percona, an open source solution for MySQL clustering.

 Another open source solution for MySQL scalability is Vitess, which has served all YouTube database traffic since 2011.
 Vitess is well-suited for applications that run in containers.
 For more information on using Vitess in a containerized environment, see Running Vitess on Kubernetes.

 For more information about MySQL, see the official MySQL documentation.

 Try out other Google Cloud features for yourself.
 Have a look at our tutorials.